A gourmet wine tour spotlighting Brunello di Montalcino & Bolgheri’s Super Tuscans

 Although Super Tuscans are now widespread, Bolgheri is where these wines truly excel.
 We’ll visit pioneers like Sassicaia, Ornellaia, Grattamacco, and Michele Satta, as well as newcomers like Petra, whose stunning architecture alone is worth a visit (by Swiss architecture Mario Botta).

 The tour’s second part moves inland to a much older region: Montalcino, noted since the time of Charlemagne for its excellent reds.
-Here, too, we’ll visit pioneers and iconoclasts.
+On our Brunello tour, too, we’ll visit pioneers and iconoclasts.
 We’ll do a barrel tasting at a boutique producer who will discuss the evolution of Brunello in botte.
 We’ll stop at Banfi, an American-owned estate whose clonal research in the 1980s and ’90s helped Brunello leap to the next level.
 We’ll visit Biondi Santi, where Brunello began in the 1880s; Casanova di Neri, whose Brunello cru have attained cult status; and Castello di Romitorio, populated with wonderful artwork by owner Sandro Chia, a leading figure in the international Neoexpressionist movement of the 1980s.

 Join us in some of Tuscany’s most beautiful settings, and find out why Brunello reins supreme and what makes Super Tuscans so super.